Brad--/sous-chef/README.md

 3. The app should be up at `localhost:8080`

 **Note:** Spring Boot recommends exporting the following when running from the command line: `export MAVEN_OPTS=-Xmx1024m -XX:MaxPermSize=128M`

+### Tips and Tricks
+- Running maven install every time you make a frontend change can be quite tedious.
+You can [configure the project](https://blog.jdriven.com/2016/12/angular2-spring-boot-getting-started/) (Skip to Step 7) to automatically build frontend changes.
+You'll have to run the frontend/backend independently with this configuration, but it pays off for frontend work!